shellynagar27/Hospitality-Domain-Data-Analysis-Project/README.md

 - **Data transformation, exploration, and cleaning** using the Pandas library.
 - Gained insights into hospitality domain-specific terms such as **occ%**.
 - Developed data visualization skills using **Matplotlib**.

+## Acknowledgements
+- Special thanks to Dhaval Patel sir (CodeBasics) for his excellent tutorial that guided me step by step throughout this project.

+## Contact Information
+For any inquiries, please reach out to [Shelly Nagar](mailto:shellynagar75@gmail.com).